Seeing my novels come to life on the screen is my biggest dream.

 Novels vs Screenplays

-Many of the same tenets hold true for both the novel and screenplay.
+Many of the same tenets hold true for both the novel and the screenplay.
 Solid character development, a clear theme, natural dialogue, arcs and beats and coherence remain the cornerstones of effective storytelling.

 However, fundamental differences distinguish one from the other.